and the Eastern

 Scuola degli Albanesi, San Marco, Venice

 What today is the city of Izmir, the third largest city in Turkey, for centuries used to be a small port in Anatolia known by the Latin name of Smyrna.
-During the Middle Ages it switched back and forth between Byzantine and Ottoman control until the 15th century when it definitely passed under Ottoman rule.
+During the Middle Ages it switched back and forth between Byzantine and Ottoman control until the 15th century when it definitively passed under Ottoman rule.
 Venice raided the city on a couple of occasions, in 1344 and 1475, but never established control over it.
 It was often used as a bargaining chip between the Byzantines, the Genoese and the Venetians for the control of more desirable ports in the Eastern Mediterranean.
 Izmir's commercial importance grew in the 17th and 18th centuries.

 Port of Izmir, Turkey